sparrowcode/PermissionsKit/README.md

 ### About

 `SPPermissions` is a library to improve the user flow when asking permissions.
-You can also check state, available are: `.authorized`, `.denied` & `.notDetermined`.
+You can also check state of permissions, available are: `.authorized`, `.denied` & `.notDetermined`.

-The library has three ready-use controllers for requesting permissions: list, dialog & native.
+The library has three ready-use controllers: list, dialog & native.
 The library supports iPad, dark mode, and localizations.
-The interface has been developed in an Apple-style.
 To get going with using the library, see [Quick Start](#quick-start).

 If you like the project, don't forget to `put star ★` and follow me on GitHub: